 Individual Medical Kit

 The instructors then went over the Individual Medical Kit (IMK).
 Many of the students had purchased the Direct Action Response Kit (D.A.R.K.) from Dark Angel Medical and the instructors went over each of the components in the kit and why they were included.
 For example, you should always use nitrile since many people have a latex allergy and can go into anaphylactic shock as a result of contact with latex.
 Many of the components have “other capabilities” than their primary purpose.
 We were given gave examples of how they may be used.
 For those that didn’t purchase the kit, some time was also spent on putting together one’s own kit.

 We then moved on to specific injuries and how to diagnose and treat them.
 There is no hard and fast rule in trauma.
 The situation and injury will dictate the treatment.
-Injuries were broken down into three minor injuries, emergent injuries, and environmental injuries.
+Injuries were broken down into three categories: minor injuries, emergent injuries, and environmental injuries.

 Minor injuries covered included:

 Emergent injuries are severe, sudden traumatic injuries.
 They can be immediately life threatening.
 They may combination injuries.
 Emergent injuries covered included: